consfyi/data/README.md

   /// Link to the convention website.
   url: string;

   /// The start date of the convention.
+Should be in yyyy-MM-dd format.
   startDate: string;

   /// The end date of the convention, inclusive.
+Should be in yyyy-MM-dd format.
   endDate: string;

   /// The human-readable location.
 This may be a virtual location e.g. "VRChat".